 There are some misconceptions that lead companies to choosing the CoE model for their data science team.

 a.
 PhD graduates are hired to do research.
 Data science teams hire many PhD and Master’s graduates.
 The focus of most of these programs is research, and so there is a misconception that graduates of these programs are hired to do research.
 However, the true motivation for hiring PhD and Master’s graduates into DS roles is different.
-Data scientists are usually required to do engineering, statistical analysis, and model building.
-The extra years of studies in mathematics and statistics are meant to provide value in producing quality analyses and in designing of new methodology.
+Data science is an interdisciplinary field with a wide variety of requirements.
+Data scientists are usually required to handle data engineering, statistical analysis, and machine learning in highly diverse domains (e.g. Finance, Marketing, Logistics, Product, Healthcare, Social Media).
+The extra years of studies in engineering, mathematics, and statistics are meant to boost their abilities in producing quality analyses, in communicating results, in working with external stakeholders, and in designing of new methodology.

 b.
 Innovation happens in a lab.
 In cases where companies rightly expect innovation from the data science team, there is a misconception that the innovation arm of the company needs to be freed and independent of the day-to-day requirements of the business.
 When teams do not consider the company’s existing business model and infrastructure, their output does not translate into functioning products.
 This is why despite some historical success stories, many companies refrain from such an investment even when it is affordable.
 The question then arises, “who is in charge of innovation?”
 That will need to be the topic of a future post.

 There are important drawbacks to having the data science team operate within the CoE model:

 a.
 Lack of context about the challenges of the business.
 Without visibility into the day-to-day decision-making challenges, purely centralized data science teams find it difficult to identify the most important problems to tackle.
 They focus on pie in the sky ideas while the business suffers.